 - Upon returning from space, the orbiter will travel on an international tour that will involve community and educational activities.

-- After the world tour, the orbiter will be placed into the Smithsonian (or other major) Museum after an approval process, making history, and giving credit to all those who made it happen!
+- After the world tour, the orbiter will be placed into a major museum after an approval process, making history, and giving credit to all those who made it happen!